Pool Resurfacing - Palm Springs, CA

-After the draining of the pool has been fully performed and it is sufficiently dry, prepping of the surfaces will commence.
-This typically involves first covering the entire surrounding area with a protective tarp, sand blasting, complete stripping of the pool walls and multi-coating.
+After we drain the pool and it is sufficiently dry, we start prepping the surfaces.
+This typically involves covering the entire surrounding area with a protective tarp, sand blasting, and complete stripping of the pool walls and multi-coating.

 Of course, sand blasting can be a bit dusty, but our crew knows how to keep all that to a bare minimum, so you’ll barely even notice.
 At the end of the day everything will be cleaned up and all equipment removed so you won’t even be able to tell we were there.

 Third Step – Tiles and Masonry:

-By the time we have reached this stage, you will have made your final decision as to what kind of finish you desire.
-This is the point of no return, so you will want to be absolutely sure of your selection.
+By this point, you have decided what kind of finish you desire.
+However, since this is the final step, you will want to be absolutely sure of your selection.
 Once we have signed the final agreement the work will begin.

 For the most part, tiling can take anywhere from 24 to 36 hours.
 Masonry can take a day or two, depending upon the specific needs.

 Fourth Step – Plumbing Inspection:

 At this point, we want to be sure that the integrity of the plumbing is intact and the pipes are sealed properly to prevent any leaks.
 We will also perform any additional repairs deemed necessary.
 This will take around one working day.

 Fifth Step – Acid Wash and Applying the Pool Finish: